The live sound production powerhouse, now with next-gen OCP technology. The L550 Plus delivers amazing sound through sublime transparency, definition…

 SSL Live consoles have met widespread praise from many of the world’s leading live engineers.
 SSL Live consoles are designed to help highly skilled operators deliver outstanding performances in the most demanding applications in Touring, Installation, Houses Of Worship and Theatre.
+And now with patented next-gen Optimal Core Processing (OCP) offering even more DSP power and flexibility, SSL Live consoles are your key to a superior sonic performance.

 The key to a great control surface is a clear view of everything in your audio environment and finding exactly the control you need at your fingertips when you need it.
 SSL’s obsession with ergonomics and workflow has delivered an intelligent, elegant and comfortable layout.
 All of the most commonly used functions are carefully arranged so that they sit within reach where your hands naturally fall on the console.
 There is a wealth of visual feedback with carefully considered use of colour change technology that will not fatigue the user during long periods of operation.
 The SSL Live control surface delivers a genuinely intuitive combination of gestural touch screen & hardware control and a whole collection of innovative features designed to streamline workflow.